kkoepke/haasonline/README.md

-# haasonline
+# Haasonline
-My collection of trading indicator scripts for the Haasonline Trade Server
+My collection of trading indicator scripts for the Haasonline Trade Server.
+Test carefully!
+Use at your own risk!

 # Indicators:
 ## MAMAFAMA